SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/monitoring-and-controlling-devices.md

   Since devices may send large amounts of event data, you can filter the data to be displayed by date or type, using the fields at the top left.

-  See also, *Device Management > Monitoring and controlling devices > Troubleshooting Devices* in the *User guide*."
+  For details, see *Device Management > Monitoring and controlling devices > Troubleshooting Devices* in the *User guide*."
 ---